FrancescoSciab/ATM_Banking_Application/README.md

 #### Key Components:
 - WebSocket Connection: real-time communication between the web client and the Python process.
 - Child Process: uses Node’s child_process.spawn to run Python (`python -u run.py`) and pipe stdin/stdout/stderr.
+No node-pty needed.
 - Credential Management: optionally writes creds.json from the CREDS environment variable at startup.

 #### WebSocket Functionality:
 - Process Spawning: each connection starts a new Python process in unbuffered mode (`-u`) with UTF-8 (`PYTHONIOENCODING=utf-8`).
-- Real-time Output: Python stdout/stderr are forwarded to the browser as UTF-8 strings.
+- Real-time Output: Python stdout/stderr are forwarded to the browser as UTF-8 strings (not Buffers).
-- Input Handling: browser keystrokes are sent over WebSocket and written to Python stdin (CR is normalized to LF for input()).
+- Input Handling: browser keystrokes are sent over WebSocket and written to Python stdin (CR normalized to LF for input()).
 - Raw Mode: WebSocket runs in raw mode with encode/decode disabled to pass exact bytes when needed.

 #### Data Flow:
-1. Client opens WebSocket to the root path `/`.
+1. Client opens WebSocket to `/`.
 2. Server spawns Python (`run.py`).
 3. Server forwards Python output to client.
 4. Client sends user input back to server; server writes it to Python stdin.